"Equality of rights under the law shall not be denied or abridged by the United States or by any state on account of sex."

 The Equal Rights Amendment has been reintroduced in every session of Congress since 1982.
 In the 110th Congress (2007-2008), ERA ratification bills were S.J.Res.
 10 (lead sponsor, Senator Edward Kennedy, MA) and H.J.Res.
 40 (lead sponsor, Representative Carolyn Maloney, NY).
 ERA ratification bills have not yet been reintroduced in the 111th Congress (2009-2010).

-A: The 13 states whose legislatures have not ratified the Equal Rights Amendment are Alabama, Arizona, Arkansas, Florida, Georgia, Louisiana, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Utah, and Virginia. *Was 15 states -- in 2017 Nevada ratified the ERA & in 2018 Illinois ratified the ERA!
-Only 1 more to go!
+A: The 12 states whose legislatures have not ratified the Equal Rights Amendment are Alabama, Arizona, Arkansas, Florida, Georgia, Louisiana, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, and Utah.

 Q: Why are these 13 states still being asked to ratify the ERA under a “three-state strategy” even though the 1982 deadline has passed?
-(Note: No longer a 3 state strategy -- only 1 state to go!)
+(Note: No longer a 3 state strategy -- all 3 secured!)